erika-chang/imdb-data-cleaning/README.md

 ## 📁 Dataset

-IMDb movie dataset available publicly from [this source](https://raw.githubusercontent.com/laxmimerit/IMDB-Movie-Data/master/IMDB-Movie-Data.csv).
-It contains 1,000 movies with attributes such as title, genre, director, revenue, and metascore.
+The Movies Dataset from Kaggle - The Movies Dataset contains over 45,000 movies with various attributes like title, genres, release year, revenue, vote count, and more.

 ---